 Guanine: NH2 (2 of), N (2 of), O (one), NH (One).

 Adenine: N (3 of), H2N (One), NH (One).

 Cytosine: NH2, N, O, NH (One of each).

 Viola!
 DNA aka Deoxyribonucleic acid or G.A.T.C.
-Every human being has them: Every single one.
+Every human being is comprised entirely of this and nothing else: Every single one of us without exception.
 Just one nucleotide less than four, more than four, or different from one of those four, will result in a non-human.*